 All references in this document to "euro", "EUR" and "€" refer to the currency introduced at the start of the third stage of the European economic and monetary union pursuant to the Treaty establishing the European Community, as amended.

-This Information Memorandum contains various amounts and percentages which are rounded and, as a result, when these amounts and percentages are added up, they may not total.
+This Information Memorandum contains various amounts and percentages which are rounded according to established commercial standards and, as a result, when these amounts and percentages are added up, they may not total.

 STABILISATION MANAGER